Plates, Shoreditch

 naifs vegan restaurant

 Naifs is the brainchild of ex-Vanilla Black chef Tom Heale and his partner Anne Stokes, who run a simple, no-frills kind of space in Peckham where they serve up beautiful & refined vegan food.
-The set menu currently comes in at a reasonable £30pp for a family-style five dish feast, with the option to add on desserts like chocolate mousse with date caramel.
+The set menu currently comes in at a reasonable £33pp for a family-style five dish feast, with the option to add on desserts like chocolate mousse with date caramel.
 Drinks, meanwhile, run the gamut from natural wines to locally brewed beers, with some exceptional house cocktails thrown in to boot.

-Details: 56 Goldsmith Road, Peckham, SE15 5TNBook a table
+Details: 56 Goldsmith Road, Peckham, SE15 5TNBook a table at Naifs

 Black Cat Cafe | Hackney